anothercookiecrumbles/RealtimeStoryTelling/FatalEncounters/README.md

 - This project has data going back to 2000, while The Counted only has data for the last couple of years.
 - There is a lot more context around each situation in this dataset, which I found appealing.

 For me, coming from a country where the police don't use guns but tasers, this subject is incredibly fascinating.
+Take into account that there's no central database with these details and that the local police aren't mandated to submit reports to the FBI makes the whole situation seem baffling.
+It's also commendable that multiple organisations are looking to create this central database in the absence of an official one.

 Looking through the records, here are some highlights (with caveats):
 - The average number of people who die each year is 750.
 - In the early noughties, this number was under the 500 mark.
 - In the last three years, the number has constantly been greater than 1,200.